golya/dev_guidelines/README.md

     - It has to be business logic free problem.
       - Example: Pub/Sub with RabbitMQ
   - Use a git hook which do not allow the force push on master on every client project.

+## Development
+- Use Y2 approach for projects.
+  - Separate the External Managing Tasks (EMT), Internal Managing Tasks (IMT) and Executing Tasks (ET).
+    - Motivation:
+      - It force you to separate the business logic from generic code, which generate a lot of open source and reusable code.
+      - It facilitate to create clean and maintainable code.
+      - It helps you to write proper test, which fasten the development.

 ## Y2 Guidelines
 ### Services